lenardxu/rkx_cell_is/README.md

 - Variant 1 - modeling and training: transfer learning of state-of-the-art model trained on COCO, from on LIVECell to the current dataset for the competition

-- Variant 1 - modeling and training: transfer learning of the LIVECell-based models with adaptations on the current dataset for the competition
+- Variant 2 - modeling and training: transfer learning of the LIVECell-based models with adaptations on the current dataset for the competition

 ## Data exploration
+### Data validity check
+-

 ## Evaluation